aleksifuna/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py - a python script that prints a string 3 times followed by first 9 characters 6-concat.py - python code that concatinates two strings 7-edges.py - Copy - Cut - Paste
+8-concat_edges.py - python script to print object-oriented programming with Python, followed by a new line.